 - Configuration

-- Direction of shading
+- · Direction of shading

 - Orientation

 - Use of a legend or key

 - Color and intensity and/or

 - Position of labels, if you choose to display them

 The options vary between the Chart types, and are described separately.

-Select a Chart element on a diagram or in the Browser window, then use any of the methods outlined here to open the chart element's 'Properties' dialog.
+Select a Chart element on a diagram or in the Browser window, then use any of the methods outlined here to open the Chart element's 'Properties' dialog.

-On the chart element's 'Properties' dialog, display the 'Appearance' tab.
+On the chart element's 'Properties' dialog, select the 'Appearance' tab.

-Ribbon Design > Element > Editors > Properties Dialog > Appearance Context Menu Right-click on element Properties Appearance Keyboard Shortcuts Alt+Enter Appearance Other Double-click on element Appearance
+Ribbon Design > Element > Properties > General > Properties Dialog > Appearance Properties Dialog > Appearance

+Context Menu Right-click on element Properties Appearance

+Keyboard Shortcuts Alt+Enter Appearance

+Other Double-click on element Appearance